-All adult CS and MB butterflies observed along the fixed transects were counted in 2022 and 2021, respectively.
-CS butterflies were monitored and counted between May 23, 2022 and June 22, 2022.
-In 2022, a season total of 266 CS adults were counted, while in 2021, a season total of 180 MB adults were observed.
-For both surveys, the fixed transects are walked by observers at a slow, set pace, and all observations for adult butterflies are recorded.
-Data collected during these surveys includes date, duration for completion of the transect, weather conditions, location along transect of CS and MB adults, behavior, sex, and observed nectaring plant species.
+Adult CS surveys were conducted from May 23rd-June 22nd, 2022 while adult MBB surveys were carried out between April 10 and July 26, 2023 to align with their peak flight windows.
+In 2022, 266 CS adults were counted, while 258 MBB's were recorded in 2023.
+For both types of adult surveys, fixed transects are walked by observers at a slow, set pace and all observations for adult butterflies are recorded.
+Data collected during these surveys includes date, time it takes to complete the transect, weather, location of butterfly observations, behavior of butterflies, sex, and observed nectar plant species (if applicable).
 This information is reviewed to ensure standardization of the data for statistical analysis.
-The standards that should be met include minimum weather threshold, ≥65° and < 5 mph winds, and that transect observations are only counted if they are at least 1-week apart.
-A sightings per hour value is calculated for each transect as well as for the year.
+Survey standards that should be met include a minimum temperature above 65°, less than 5 mph winds during the survey, and a minimum of seven days between monitoring events at an individual transect.
+Number of sightings per hour is calculated for each transect, as well as across all transects monitored in a given year.
 This index is not a population estimate, but rather a coarse density measurement that can be used in statistical comparison from year to year.

-Vegetation management activities in 2022 had the purpose of protecting occupied grasslands from ongoing scrub encroachment and invasion of target weed species.
-Areas were prioritized using guidance from the Assessment of the Past 30 Years of Habitat Management and Covered Species Monitoring Efforts Associated with the San Bruno Mountain Habitat Conservation Plan (Assessment) by Creekside Science completed in February 2015.
-Using guidance from the Assessment, scrub removal and associated high priority invasive species (e.g., fennel) were targeted in occupied high quality MB and CS habitat in 2022.
+In 2023, County Parks continued with vegetation management activities to protect grassland butterfly habitat from ongoing scrub encroachment and invasion of high priority weed species.
+Areas were prioritized using guidance from the "Assessment of the Past 30 Years of Habitat Management and Covered Species Monitoring Efforts Associated with the San Bruno Mountain Habitat Conservation Plan" (the Assessment) written by Creekside Science and completed in 2015.